 (11) Following the formal PMDR discussion, an agreed PMDR plan is prepared, including:

 (12) In preparing the PMDR plan, supervisors should be aware of the link between the PMDR process, the Rewards Program for Professional Employees, incremental progression and the procedures for managing unsatisfactory performance.

 (13) The employee must be provided with a copy of the supervisor's signed plan and be given the opportunity to sign the original plan and attach any comments.
 Should the employee not sign the plan the matter will be referred to the relevant Executive Member.
 If the Executive Member is the supervisor, the matter will be referred to the Vice Chancellor.

 (14) By the end of December each year, Head of Work Units are to provide HR with:

 (15) Academic professional learning needs and opportunities, including training and professional activities, identified through the PMDR process are to be categorised and dealt with in the following manner:

 (16) Professional employee professional learning needs and opportunities identified through the PMDR process may be addressed within the Work Unit or through activities coordinated centrally by HR Services.

-(19) Copies of completed PMDR reports and Academic Staff Portfolios are also retained in the work unit and are required for organisation development purposes such as Professional Staff Rewards, Classification, Academic Promotion and Special Studies Leave.
-Other access to these reports is restricted to the employee's line managers and HR Services staff.
+(19) Copies of completed PMDR plans and Academic Staff Portfolios are also retained in the work unit and are required for organisation development purposes such as Professional Staff Rewards, Classification, Academic Promotion and Special Studies Leave.
+Other access to these plans is restricted to the employee's line managers and HR Services staff.

 (20) Work units are required to provide a completed Work Unit PMDR & Professional Learning Summary to HR Services by the 31 December each year.